nico989/SVMN/README.md

 In the scenario 1, the migration is handled by FlowVisor and the controller 0 which manages the switch sw0 in the data side.
-Instead, the controller 1 manages the switch sw1 in the admin side. <br />
+Instead, the controller 1 manages the switch sw1 in the admin side.
 After an user input, the manager m0 migrates the active server and FlowVisor redirects the client c0 to the new available server creating a new flow.